 2.Go organic or grow your own as many insecticides and pesticides are neurotoxins so check out farmers markets and online shopping options that are offering this option.

-3.Don’t fear fats such as those found in omega-3 fats DHA and EPA which are found in whole foods like fish, seafood, diary products, pasture raised eggs and grass fed meat which are great for your brain.
+3.Don’t fear fats such as those found in omega-3 fats DHA and EPA which are found in whole foods like fish, seafood, dairy products, pasture raised eggs and grass fed meat which are great for your brain.
 These two fats help protect your brain against mood disorders while low levels of DHA have been associated with increased risk of suicide.

 4.Mind your meat along with other animal products such as seafood, eggs and dairy.
 Not all meat is created equal so go for “grass-fed” or “pasture-raised” beef and chicken.
 The right meat is a protein-rich source of omega-3 fats DHA and EPA.